Day or Overnight:

 It involves the insertion of silicone implants being into the breast through a short scar hidden in the crease under the breast or in the armpit.

 Who is suitable for breast augmentation?

-Most women who desire a fuller bust are suitable for breast augmentation.
-The most common age groups for breast augmentation are younger women who are dissatisfied with the size of their breasts and also women whose breasts have deflated after childbirth although women outside of these two groups may also benefit.
+Most women are suitable for breast augmentation.
+The more common age groups for breast augmentation are younger women who are dissatisfied with the size of their breasts, and also women whose breasts have deflated after childbirth, although women outside of these two groups may also benefit.

 How do I choose type and size of implant?

-At TPSG all patients will be seen by the surgeon who is going to perform the procedure on them.
+At TPSG all patients are only seen by the surgeon who is going to perform the procedure on them.
 A careful medical history and examination will be carried out and your surgeon will spend time discussing the options with you which will take into account what you are looking for and also what is achievable.

 There are two broad types of implant shape – round or anatomical and there are further variants of each type, which will be discussed with you at your consultation.
 The next decision is whether to place the implant under the breast tissue alone, under the pectoralis muscle or dual-plane which means partly under the muscle, partly under the breast.
 The exact combination of implant type and surgical technique is tailored to the individuals anatomy and aspirations.

 What does the operation involve?

 The procedure begins with the surgeon carefully marking your breasts.
 The operation is performed under sedation and local anaesthetic or general anaesthesia.
 The operation takes around one to two hours.
 An incision is made most commonly under the breast although sometimes the edge of the nipple or armpit are used instead.
 The implant is inserted through this incision and carefully positioned, Absorbable sutures are used to close the wound and supportive dressings applied.

 What happens after the operation?